Spa-ce42/remote-nuke-launcher/README.md

 # remote-nuke-launcher
-A moke project to demonstrate features of IntelliJ Idea and Github
+A mock project to demonstrate features of IntelliJ Idea and Github